nasa-jpl/ION-DTN/gh-pages/docs/AMS-Programmer-Guide.md

  venture will automatically be resynchronized.
 If omitted or set to zero, automatic resync is disabled within the root unit.

- [role]{.underline}: defines a role within a venture Attributes:
+ [role] : defines a role within a venture Attributes:

- nbr: the number that identifies this role name: the name that identifies this role
+ [nbr]: the number that identifies this role

+ [name]: the name that
+ identifies this role

- [subject]{.underline}: defines a message subject within a venture
+ [subject] : defines a message subject within a venture
  Attributes:

- nbr: the number that identifies this subject name: the name that identifies this subject
+ [nbr]: the number that identifies this subject

+ [name]: the name that
+ identifies this subject

- desc: a brief textual description of this message subject
+[desc]: a brief textual description of this message subject

- [element]{.underline}: defines one of the elements (fields) of a message on a given subject (note that elements must be defined in the order in which they appear in the message, without omission)
+ [element] : defines one of the elements (fields) of a message on a given subject (note that elements must be defined in the order in which they appear in the message, without omission)

  Attributes:

- type: a number that specifies the data type of this element (1 = long, 2 = int, 3 = short, 4 = char, 5 = string)
+ [type]: a number that specifies the data type of this element (1 = long, 2 = int, 3 = short, 4 = char, 5 = string)

- name: the name that identifies this element
+ [name]: the name that identifies this element

- desc: a brief textual description of this message field.
+ [desc]: a brief textual description of this message field.
- [unit]{.underline}: defines a unit of a venture
+ [unit] : defines a unit of a venture

  Attributes:

- nbr: the number that identifies this unit name: the name that identifies this unit
+ [nbr]: the number that identifies this unit name: the name that identifies this unit

- resync_period: the period (expressed as a count of registrar heartbeats) on which the configuration of this unit will automatically be resynchronized.
+ [resync_period]: the period (expressed as a count of registrar heartbeats) on which the configuration of this unit will automatically be resynchronized.
 If omitted or set to zero, automatic resync is disabled within this unit.

- [msgspace]{.underline}: identifies a remote continuum that contains a message space that is part of this venture
+ [msgspace] : identifies a remote continuum that contains a message space that is part of this venture

- Attributes:
+ [Attributes]:

- nbr: the number that identifies the continuum containing this message space
+ [nbr]: the number that identifies the continuum containing this message space

- gweid: a string identifying the endpoint for the indicated continuum's RAMS gateway, within the RAMS network for this venture; default is "bp@ipn:*continuum_nbr*.*venture_nbr*"
+ [gweid]: a string identifying the endpoint for the indicated continuum's RAMS gateway, within the RAMS network for this venture; default is "bp@ipn:*continuum_nbr*.*venture_nbr*"